Got Kids? Plumbing Advice for Parents!

 Your Handy Plumbing Checklist

 Plumbing is one of those modern-day conveniences that we rarely think about until we have a problem.
-But, as we all know nothing says pain in the neck more than a plugged toilet or a broken garbage disposal.
-Or worse, a burst pipe.
+But, as we all know nothing says pain in the neck more than a clogged toilet, loss of water pressure, or broken garbage disposal.
+Or worse, a burst sewer line that has sewage spilling into your home instead of the septic tank or sewer system!
 If you’re not the DIY type, you may not understand your home’s plumbing system all that well, but it’s really not that complicated.
 The trick is to gain a basic understanding of how everything works so you can maintain your system and prevent major problems before they start.
-Here’s a basic plumbing checklist.
-Look it over and ask yourself whether any aspects of your plumbing system may be in need of attention, inspection or repairs.
-1. Do you know where the shutoff valves are located?
-You want to ensure that everyone in your household knows where the water shutoff valves are located and how to operate them.
+Here’s a basic plumbing checklist to help you get started with maintaining your home plumbing.
+Review this inspection checklist and ask yourself whether any aspects of your plumbing system may be in need of attention, inspection, or repairs.
+1. Do